 How to make pressed flower bookmarks

-We collected our leaves and flowers in March (as part of the March Nature Calendar) so we didn’t have many choices.
+We collected our leaves and flowers in March so we didn’t have many choices.
 March is pretty drab here in New York.
 This made us more alert as we looked for what we could dry even when there weren’t any flowers blooming.
 We’ve since dried some flowers from a bouquet we bought at Aldi, so if I remember, I’ll be back with pictures of how those turned out.

 We arranged them on old newspapers so that they weren’t overlapping.

 We then pressed them between sheets of newspapers in old books.
 We left them for a little over a week.
-I think if you’re using fresh flowers, you might want to wait a bit longer, to make sure there is no more moisture in them.
+Depending on how thick your petals are, you may have to dry them anywhere from a few days to a few weeks.

 Then we laid them out between laminating sheets.
 We chose to make clear bookmarks.
 The paper underneath is just for a guide.
 I drew lines on the sheets to show where the bookmarks separated.
 We were careful to not have any of the leaves or petals overlapping the lines, but looking back I think I wouldn’t worry about this.
 I like the way the leaves or petals that ended up being cut in half (because they shifted) define the edges of the bookmarks.